PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 - Fighting

 These moments are extremely important as they let the player mentally rest, so making sure they're as satisfying and consistent as possible is a must.

+### Make the World Feel Alive
+To add immersion to the game, creatures should perform behaviors outside of player input, such as hunting, migrating, eating, or sleeping.

 # Balancing
 When balancing the game, keep in mind how players might interact with the world, the wildlife, and each other.